phalcon-orphanage/docs/pt/reference/odm.rst

         }
     }

-You could find a certain document by its id and then print its name:
+You could find a certain document by its ID and then print its name:

 .. code-block:: php